QROkes/webinoly/README.md

 ## Contributing
-Please open an issue first to discuss what you would like to change.

-You don't need developer skills to help, visit our site to know [How to Contribute to Webinoly](https://webinoly.com/en/contribute/).
+You don't need developer skills to help, visit our site to know [How to Contribute to Webinoly](https://webinoly.com/contribute/).

 ### Donations